Castlevania: Bloodlines is one of the only Castlevania entries on a Sega console. But it is also worth your time if you love classic platformers.

 Bloodlines’ two playable characters are:

 - John Morris – Texas-born son of Quincey Morris and distant descendant of the Belmont family; current wielder of the legendary Vampire Killer whip

 - Eric Lecarde – Androgynous Spanish-born descendant of the Belmont family; childhood friends with John Morris; current wielder of the Alucard Spear

-So yeah, this is one of the few Castlevania titles where you don’t play as a Belmont character—at least, by name.
+So yeah, this is one of the few Castlevania titles where you don’t play as a Belmont character—at least, not by name.
 Furthermore, the game makes a connection to the original Dracula novel by Bram Stoker with the mention of Quincey Morris, a character in the novel.
 Though to say the novel canon lines up with Castlevania is quite the stretch to say the least.

 So Bloodlines tried to fall into existing fiction and non-fiction.
 Uuuuh?